silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     register BL".
 The `$` indicates that `7` is a literal, numerical value.
 The `%` indicates that `bl` is the name of a register.
 In other words, set BL to 7.
-    Assembly language may not be "human readable" per se, but at least we can see the names of the registers in the instructions now!
+    Assembly language may not be "human readable" per se, but at least we can see the names of the registers in the instructions now.
  2. `31 C0` has become `xorl %eax,%eax`.
 Oddly, assembly doesn't have an
     instruction for setting a register to 0.
 But we can achieve the same effect by [XOR]ing a register with itself.
 So `xorl %eax,%eax` says "**XOR** EAX